MateoGret/Global-Effects-of-Road-Development-on-Land-Use-Change_-MateoGret/README.md

 ## Goal
 To investigate whether and how land-use changes between 1992 and 2010 are spatially associated with existing roads, using road density and distance to road.
 The study focuses on spatial relationships, not on temporal causality.
+The analysis will focus on three representative 2°×2° regions to ensure feasibility and comparability: (1) Northern Kazakhstan (62–64°E, 52–54°N), (2) the Brazilian Cerrado (−46 to −44°E, −13.5 to −11.5°N), and (3) West Kalimantan, Borneo (109–111°E, 0–2°N).
+These regions were selected because they represent contrasting socio-ecological contexts and stages of development.
+Northern Kazakhstan illustrates post-Soviet agricultural expansion and reactivation of rural infrastructure; the Brazilian Cerrado is one of the world’s most dynamic agricultural frontiers, with rapid road-driven deforestation; and West Kalimantan in Borneo exemplifies tropical forest conversion and logging-road proliferation.
+Together, these areas allow for a comparative analysis of how roads influence land-use transitions across temperate, subtropical, and tropical environments.

 ## Methods